prachichahal04-design/personal-portfolio/README.md

 https://prachi-chahal-portfolio.netlify.app/
-i host it publicly as well for easy access i used visual studio code app to built this using HTML, CSS, and little bit of Js
+i host it publicly as well for easy access i used visual studio code app to built this using HTML, CSS, and little bit of Js i make this during my second year for assigment so i add some bit extra stuff